-Right now I’m planning on starting to work as an extra for TV and movies as we are on assignment in Los Angeles.
-For our first assignment in Las Vegas, I started out working online for a company called Leapforce doing web search optimization for Google and Bing.
+Right now, I’m planning on starting to work as an extra for TV and movies as we are on assignment in Los Angeles.
+For our first assignment in Las Vegas, I started working online for Leapforce doing web search optimization for Google and Bing.
 It turned out I would only get 5 or 10 hours of work a week, so I let that slide.
 I’m still trying to figure out what I can do to contribute something financially.
-As I said, I’m going to try being an extra here in LA, but for our next assignment, I’ll look for another online job, or perhaps something temporary in retail or Starbucks, etc.<
+As I said, I’m going to try being an extra here in LA, but for our next assignment, I’ll look for another online job, or perhaps something temporary in retail or Starbucks, etc.

 What do you do when your Travel companion is working?
 Do you get bored?
 What do you do to keep active/entertained?

-Other than looking for/thinking about work, I have just recently gone vegan a few months ago and really got into fitness.
-My wife and I go to an outdoor fitness camp called Camp Gladiator which my wife started going to in Texas.
-I’ve found that as a tagalong, having somewhere to meet people and make friends can really help and Camp Gladiator has been one of those outlets for me.
-We have also found a church to attend and they have been very open and accepting of us.
-For this assignment we’re here for 8 months, so we have a chance to build these new relationships a little more than if we were here for only 3 months.
-However for future assignments, I also plan to keep tapping into opportunities to make new friends.
+Besides looking for/thinking about work, I have just recently gone vegan a few months ago and really got into fitness.
+My wife and I go to an outdoor fitness camp called Camp Gladiator, which my wife started going to Texas.
+I’ve found that as a tagalong, having somewhere to meet people and make friends can really help, and Camp Gladiator has been one of those outlets for me.
+We have also found a church to attend, and they have been very open and accepting of us.
+For this assignment, we’re here for 8 months, so we have a chance to build these new relationships a little more than if we were here for only 3 months.
+However, for future assignments, I also plan to keep tapping into opportunities to make new friends.

 Do you utilize local clubs or groups like meetup.com?
 What is the biggest challenge for you?

 My biggest challenge so far has been keeping myself occupied and stifling boredom while my wife is at work.
 This was especially the case while we were in Vegas (our first assignment).
-Luckily lots of our friends and family came to visit us – imagine that – but for the most part, it was just me and our dog.
+Luckily lots of our friends and family came to visit us – imagine that – but for the most part, it was just our dog and me.
 I’m really into the video game franchise Call of Duty, so that definitely keeps me entertained.
-Fortunately, though, I get burnt out on it after a few hours so it can only last so long.
-I’ve really enjoyed the opportunity to meet people in LA, so as I mentioned I plan to keep on finding places to make new friends at other assignments.
+Fortunately, though, I get burnt out on it after a few hours, so it can only last so long.
+I’ve really enjoyed the opportunity to meet people in LA, so as I mentioned, I plan to keep on finding places to make new friends at other assignments.

 What is the best benefit for you?

-My biggest benefit is definitely the opportunity to get to see places I wouldn’t have otherwise been able to.
-We gotten to see Carlsbad Caverns, Roswell, NM, the grand canyon, Vegas, and now LA all in 6 months.
+My biggest benefit is definitely the opportunity to see places I wouldn’t have otherwise been able to.
+We got to see Carlsbad Caverns, Roswell, NM, the grand canyon, Vegas, and now LA all in 6 months.
 I couldn’t think of a better way to get to see all of that.

 What advice would you give to someone considering the life of a Tag-a-long?

-For anyone considering tagging along with a travel nurse I would say this: Try to figure out what you will do on the down time before hand.
-If it is a job, volunteering, a workout group, our a local meetup group.
+For anyone considering tagging along with a travel nurse, I would say this: Try to figure out what you will do on the downtime beforehand if it is a job, volunteering, a workout group, or a local meetup group.
 This will greatly help to keep you stimulated and fulfilled.
 Take on whatever travel and household responsibilities you can.
-I’ve done my best to take on the role of house husband and it seems to be working fairly well.
+I’ve done my best to take on the role of house husband, and it seems to be working fairly well.
 I also plan out getting from location to location and what we’ll do while we’re on assignment.
 Most obviously, treat travel as an adventure.
 You might give up some of the structure and conveniences you left behind at home, but the payoff is worth it.